 Watch The Black Church: This Is Our Story, This Is Our Song here.

-The intimate two-part documentary series The Black Church: This Is Our Story, This Is Our Song, which aired on KERA TV in February, explores how African Americans have worshipped for 400 years — and how those faith traditions have shaped American history.
+The intimate two-part documentary series The Black Church: This Is Our Story, This Is Our Song explores how African Americans have worshipped for 400 years — and how those faith traditions have shaped American history.

-KERA reflects on the series with even more ways to celebrate and learn about the Black church.
+The series, which aired in February 2021, inspired KERA to celebrate the Black church through learning.
 Immerse yourself in stories, history, conversations, music and memories from across North Texas: